tobias-heuser/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ## How is COBOL being used today?

 COBOL is everywhere.
 You have probably used an application written in COBOL today.
-For example, consider the following statistics:
+For example, consider the following statistics[^1]:

 - About 95% of ATM swipes use COBOL code.